bommojuvishu/interviewpreparation/Javascript.md

 outerFunction(); // Output: 'Outer variable'
 ```

+## callback

-_callback_ : JavaScript callback functions are functions that are passed as an argument to another function, and are executed after the parent function has completed.
+JavaScript callback functions are functions that are passed as an argument to another function, and are executed after the parent function has completed.
 They are often used to handle asynchronous operations, allowing the calling code to handle the result of the asynchronous operation in a specific way.

 ```javascript
 function fetchData(callback) {